 WHAT TO LOOK FOR: Distinctive Resume Templates follow accepted U.S. best practices.
 If you create a resume for another country using one of our templates, it is easy to add a headshot.
 But, if you are using the professional resume template to create a resume for the U.S. market, you can be sure that the format meets accepted best practices.
 You will not have to worry about having your resume rejected simply because you unknowingly broke a “Rule” you didn’t even know existed.

-While none of our resume templates include a spot for a headshot (if you need to add one for another country and need help doing so, email us), our biography templates do include a spot for a headshot.
+While none of our resume templates include a spot for a headshot (if you need to add one for another country and need help doing so, email us), our biography templates do include a spot for a headshot, as do our networking resumes.
 Your professional biography is the proper spot for a headshot in the U.S., and all our resume templates have optional bundles of coordinating documents available.
 Most of these bundles include professional bio templates and cover letter templates.
-Many also include other document templates, such as references or resume addendum templates.
+Many also include other document templates, such as references sheets or resume addendum templates.
 You will make an unbeatable first impression when you submit your resume along with a matching cover letter.

 Final Thoughts About Using a Resume Template